eobardthawne21p/veri-datalog/verus/lcf/README.md

 ## Data types of Kernel

-## Const
+### Const

 Const is the base type.
 The current Kernel implementation only deals with integers and strings.
 Future work will include support for lists.

-## Subst
+### Subst

 Type Subst is a hashmap of Consts.
 Whenever the susbt function in used on any data type, high-order data types like Proof, Rule, etc. will call subst of the next-lower type in the hierarchy.
 Therefore, all items in Subst hashmaps are of type Const.

-## Term
+### Term

-Terms are used in the kernel to form Props which are the heads of Rules.
+Terms are used as arguments in an Atom.
+They are used in the kernel to form Props which are the heads of Rules.
 When running mk_thm and performing substitutions, they will eventually be converted to Consts and the verifier will check for concreteness.

-## Prop
+### Prop

 Props are the heads of rules that are used in rulesets for mk_thm.
-In this datalog line of code: connected(a, b) :- edge(a, b). ---- connected(a, b) is the Prop.
+They can also be In this datalog line of code: connected(a, b) :- edge(a, b). ---- connected(a, b) is a Prop in the head form. edge(a, b) is a Prop in the body form.
 Props are used as QED or termination in proofs.

-## Rule
+### Rule

 Rules are the equivalent to rules in Datalog.
 A Rule in the kernel with no body is equivalent to a fact in Datalog.
 In this datalog line of code: connected(a, b) :- edge(a, b). ---- connected(a, b) :- edge(a, b) is a Rule that is also a rule in Datalog.
 In this datalog line of code: edge("x", "y"). ---- edge("x", "y"). is a Rule that is a fact in Datalog because it only has a head and no body.

-## Ruleset
+### Ruleset

 A RuleSet is a set of Rules in our kernel.
+RuleSets are composed of all rules in Datalogs programs that are run.
+They are related to valid() for Proof.
 RuleSets are used to be passed to mk_thm along with the index into the RuleSet that you want it to be checked at for unification.

-## Proof
+### Proof

 Proofs are used to construct theorems in our kernel.

-## Thm
+### Thm
-Theorems (thm) are used in our kernel as the final result that we are producing and want to run Ok on.
-If the theorem is valid, Ok will be returned, and if it is invalid, Err will be returned.
+Theorems (thm) are used in our kernel as the final result that we are producing and want to check if they are valid or not.
+We check if they are valid by seeing if they are well formed.

 ## mk-leaf and mk_thm